Our flowers reflect the time of the year, with all the colour, scent and character that goes with it.

 Springtime has a gentle, woodland feel…

-… with smaller, scented arrangements of hellebores, narcissi and forget-me-nots, and bigger, more dramatic displays of cherry blossom, lilac, foxgloves and tulips.
-Our spring flowers include anenomes, aquilegias, bluebells, cherry blossom, hellebores, hyacinth, lily-of-the-valley, narcissi, pulmonaria, ranunculus, tulips, viburnum and violets.
+… with scented arrangements of hellebores, narcissi and forget-me-nots, and bigger, more dramatic displays of cherry blossom, lilac, foxgloves and tulips.
+We grow ranunculus and anemones in the tunnels, and violets, aquilegias, hellebores, hyacinth, lily-of-the-valley, narcissi, tulips, viburnum and cherry blossom outdoors.

 Summer brings an abundance of colour, scent and style…

-cornflowers, scabious, poppies and grasses make simple wildflower style arrangements, while peonies, roses, honeysuckle and clematis give a country garden feel.
-In summer we grow astrantia, campanula, catmint, cornflowers, cosmos, delphinium, delphinium, geranium, honeysuckle, hydrangea, lavender, mint, peonies, phlox, poppies, roses, scabious, snapdragons and sweet peas.
+By early summer the sweet peas, poppies and early annuals such as cornflowers and scabious are in flower, making simple wildflower style posies, while peonies, scented roses, and later the first dahlias, make for rich and abundant arrangements.
+In summer we grow astrantia, campanula, cosmos, delphinium, honeysuckle, hydrangea, lavender, mint, peonies, phlox, poppies, roses, scabious, snapdragons and sweet peas.

 …along with relaxed arrangements of turning leaves, seed heads, berries and hips.
 We pick aconitums, amaranthus, consolida, crocosmias, dahlias, echinacea, eupatorium, helenium, hydrangea, nicotiana, penstemon, sedum and snapdragons.